montanier/nasrine_seraji/README.md

 # nasrine_seraji

 This project is part of the Bain's recruitment process.
-This project transforms a Jupyter notebook-based property valuation model into a scalable, containerized service.
+This project is a transform ation of a Jupyter notebook-based property valuation model into a scalable, containerized service.
 The end result should be a production-ready machine learning API for predicting Chilean property prices.

 ## Installation and Quick Start